-Want to show two separate scenes at once?
-Learn how to create a split screen effect in Adobe Premiere Pro.
-Whether you're new to Adobe's popular non-linear editor or a seasoned video professional just looking to better acquaint yourself with the program and its various features and filters, you're sure to be well served by this video tutorial.
-For more information, including detailed, step-by-step instructions, watch this free video guide.
+In this video tutorial, we learn how to capture video within Photoshop Premiere Elements 9.
+Whether you're new to the light version of Adobe's popular non-linear editor or a seasoned digital video professional looking to better acquaint yourself with the new features and functions of the latest iteration of the application, you're sure to benefit from this free software tutorial.
+For more information, watch this video guide.

 Premiere Pro CS4 has made it easier to apply multiple effects to multiple clips, either by cutting and pasting attributes from one clip to another, or by creating an effects preset that can be applied to any clip with one step.
 See how to work with multiple effects and multiple clips in this Premiere Pro CS4 tutorial.
 Apply multiple effects to clips in Premiere Pro CS4.

 Jeff Schell walks you through, step by step, how to create a handful of different track mattes in Premiere Pro CS3.
 Schell discusses where you can apply a track matte, how to expand it, how to apply and expand a blur, and what track you want to borrow the shape from.
 He also shows us how to apply a track matte with a title, and details the effects of a luma matte.